 Index of AWS Tips and Gotchas

 - Storage for any single instance may not exceed 20,000 IOPS and 320MB/sec per EBS volume.
-This is really only something which will impact very significant workloads, but the current “recommended” workaround for this is to do some pretty scary things such as in-guest RAID / striping!
+This is really only something which will impact very significant workloads.
+The current “recommended” workaround for this is to do some pretty scary things such as in-guest RAID / striping!

 - There is no SLA for EC2 instances unless you run them across multiple Availability Zones.
-Of course with typical RTTs of a few milliseconds at most, there is very little reason not to stretch your solutions across multiple AZs, unless you have highly latency sensitive applications, or potentially the type of app which requires a serialised string of DB queries to generate a response to the end user.
+Of course with typical RTTs of a few milliseconds at most, there is very little reason not to stretch your solutions across multiple AZs.
+The only time you might keep in one AZ is if you have highly latency sensitive applications, or potentially the type of app which requires a serialised string of DB queries to generate a response to the end user.

 In a way I actually quite like this SLA requirement as it pushes customers who might otherwise have accepted the risk of a single DC, into designing something more robust and accepting the (often minor) additional costs.
 With the use of Auto Scaling and Elastic Load Balancing there is often no reason you can’t have a very highly available application split across two or more AZs, whilst using roughly the same number of servers as a single site solution.